AshitMilne/Planet-III/semper-idem/Vault/tagged/Anima.md

 To understand Anima, think of it as human intelligence—but without [[Animus]] (something absent in other fauna).
 Taking a via negativa approach, we may then approach human-centric design to create systems that work for all.

-[[Machina]] before humanity was the world as an 'OK' Computer—God's idea.
+[[notes/Machina]] before humanity was the world as an 'OK' Computer—God's idea.
 The [[discussion mudra]] was the unseen and unspoken intelligence that flowed freely in abundance: a force of nature to make life on this third stone satellite a reality.
 It was one with God, deeply embedded within, before the complexity of civilization began to arise.
 Anima is a human idea that separates and categorizes to understand and model the universe, but without a notional wholeness that is too complex and particulate to fully apprehend ([[Deus ex Machina]]).
 The risk, of course, is that the compelling model becomes the singular prism through which we see reality.
 Understanding that there is a (holy) ghost in the machine is critical.

 I wonder at how precocious child Mary Shelley would have been—to have grown up under the guidance of such farsighted parents in a country as prosperous and relatively free as England.
 The daughter of anarchists William Godwin and Mary Wollstonecraft, of course, wrote *Frankenstein*, which can be summarized as follows: The corpse is not the sum of some ordinarily random parts assembled in an accustomed way in the manner of corporations (corps).